rudolflovrencic/qtreload/README.md

   file save.
 Consequently, the reported file not exist in the slot function (see the note in the [documentation][13]).
 Therefore, a basic *sleep and recheck* method is employed.
+- The `Loader` element seems to have its own cache so `HotReloader` adds a time stamp to the `Loader` `source` URL in order to ensure a unique URL every time and circumvents the cache.
 - When changing the value of `HOT_RELOAD`, remove the existing `build` directory as the existing files seem to confuse Qt.